 To Wrap It Up!

-The cutting of dead parts will boost the healthy parts of the plants, and the brown part will not spread to other parts of the leaves.
+Cutting dead parts will boost the healthy growth of the Snake plant and prevent the spread of the brown tips to other parts of the leaves.